15th (Northwest) Arkansas Infantry Regiment: Regimental color

-Major-General Earl Van Dorn adopted this flag design for the Army of the West in February 1862, citing confusion with the Stars and Stripes.
-The design bears no resemblance to Union or Confederate standards with its red field, stars to represent the thirteen states, and the yellow crescent to represent Missouri.
-The regimental color was probably presented to the regiment after the Battle of Hatchie Bridge, Tennessee, on October 5, 1862.
+Regimental color of the Northwest Regiment at the Old State House Museum in Little Rock, Arkansas.

 The color and its bearer were captured near Port Gibson, Mississippi, on May 1, 1863.
 It is the only known Van Dorn style flag to carry battle honors and a unit designation.
 The flag is made of wool, with cotton stars, and silk border, crescent and fringe.
 It measures 45 1/2" x 68 3/4".
 It was returned to Arkansas by the State of Indiana.
-The regimental color is currently in the collections of the Old State House Museum in Little Rock, Arkansas.
+It is currently in the collections of the Old State House Museum in Little Rock, Arkansas.